Will her sophomore album match the success of Overcome?

 Alexandra Burke’s second album has some catchy tunes, smooth sounds and great production.
 However, where this album works best is when it blends the right amount of beats, synths and vocal licks.
 At times the energy does fall in favour of slower songs like Between The Sheets, but it's with these songs you hear the full force of Alexandra's vocals, without any heavy auto-tuning.

 More an album of its time than one that will stand the test of time, Heartbreak on Hold is a record that does exactly what it says on the tin.
-Unfortunately, it doesn't reach the dizzy highs of Overload, but with its broken hearted theme, it's a perfect record to take on holiday after a breakup.
+Unfortunately, it doesn't reach the dizzy heights of Overcome, but with its broken hearted theme, it's a perfect record to take on holiday after a breakup.

 Heartbreak On Hold is out now